founders4schools/iconfont4schools/README.md

 * New icon: increase the minor digit
 * Breaking change: increase major digit

-The easier way to do it is with the `bower version` command:
+We use [`version-bump-prompt`](https://www.npmjs.com/package/version-bump-prompt) for that, which is installed locally.
+You can run it directly with [npx](https://github.com/zkat/npx):

-    bower version [ major | minor | patch ]
+    npx bump --commit --tag [--major|--minor|--patch ]

-Then push your changes and tag you just created.
+As you might expect this will commit & tag your new version.
+Omit the commit/tag options if you want to look at what's going on.
+Once it looks good, push your changes with the tag you just created.